Middle East Studies Minor

-- 6 credits (two courses) in Area distribution: At least one course in each of two of the following Area categories: (a) the Arab world; (b) Iran and the Persian/Iranian world; (c) (Middle Eastern) Jewish and Israel; (d) Turkish and Ottoman; and (e) Middle Eastern Diasporas and All Middle East.
-Other areas of concentration may be considered and require the director’s approval.
+- 6 credits (two courses) in Area distribution: at least one course in each of two of the following Area categories: (a) the Arab world; (b) Iran and the Persian/Iranian world; (c) (Middle Eastern) Jewish and Israel; (d) Turkish and Ottoman; and (e) Middle Eastern Diasporas and All Middle East.
+Other areas of concentration may be considered and require the Director of Graduate Studies' approval.

-- 6 credits (two courses) in Pre-Modern: At least two courses (6 credits) must focus on the pre-modern period (the 7th century through the 19th century).
+- 6 credits (two courses) in Pre-Modern: at least two courses (6 credits) must focus on the pre-modern period (7th century through the 19th century).
 Students may fulfill this requirement through their area distribution or elective courses.

 - A minimum of three courses (9 credits) must be at the upper level (300- or 400-level).

 - All credits must be earned with a grade of 'C-' or above (no Pass/Fail option).
 An overall GPA of 2.0 in the minor is required for graduation.

 - A list of qualifying courses in each category is available from the academic advisor of the minor and on MESM’s webpage.